DefGuard/defguard/web/src/shared/video-support/README.md

 ```

 > The local server must respond with appropriate `Access-Control-Allow-Origin`
-> CORS headers if it runs on a different origin than the Vite dev server.
+> CORS headers since it runs on a different origin than the Vite dev server.

 ### Override only the video support path